 A backup policy sets forth the importance of data and system backups, defines the ground rules for planning, executing and validating backups and includes specific activities to ensure that critical data is backed up to secure storage media located in a secure location.
-This ensures that information from business applications such as Oracle, Microsoft SQL, email server databases and user files is copied to disk and/or tape to ensure data recoverability in the event of accidental data deletion, corrupted information or a system disruption.
+This ensures that information from business applications such as Oracle, Microsoft SQL, email server databases and user files is copied to disk and/or tape to ensure data recoverability in the event of accidental data deletion, corrupted information or system disruption.
 The policy’s default protection scheme ensures the recoverability of servers, network components and other infrastructure devices, as well as critical applications, databases and important files.

 For example, a default backup policy for all application data might be a nightly backup to tape from Monday through Friday.
-In this case, one set of tapes is kept on site to facilitate local recovery and a second, duplicated set is sent off site for storage in a secure location.
+In this case, one set of tapes is kept on-site to facilitate local recovery and a second, duplicated set is sent off-site for storage in a secure location.
 Critical business data might be further protected by policies that specify more dynamic backup activities.
 These might specify that, in addition to nightly tape backups, point-in-time snapshots of data should be taken and replicated at frequent intervals during the business day to provide rapid, granular data and application recoverability.
 This is essential for disaster recovery, business continuity and information security.

 Backup policies should also include the recovery point objective (RPO) metric that defines how long data should be stored — e.g., aged — before it must be backed up again.
-RPO values — usually a time frame such as seconds or minutes — are defined by business system and data owners and might be reviewed and approved by senior management.
+RPO values — usually a time frame such as seconds or minutes — are defined by the business systems and data owners and might be reviewed and approved by senior management.
 The shorter the time backed-up data is stored before it’s needed for a recovery situation, the greater the cost of backup and storage.
-For example, a very short RPO, such as 10 to 30 seconds, means that mission-critical data — and computer systems, VMs and other resources — must be frequently backed up, most often in real time.
+For example, a very short RPO, such as 10 to 30 seconds, means that mission-critical data — and computer systems, VMs and other resources — must be frequently backed up, most often in real-time.
 This means technologies such as data mirroring and/or replication, suitable storage resources and high-speed low-latency network resources must be used to achieve RPO goals.

-In general, a backup policy baseline process specifies capturing an initial full backup of data onto disk and/or tape, followed by a series of intervening incremental or differential daily backups.
+In general, a backup policy baseline process specifies capturing an initial full backup of data onto a disk and/or tape, followed by a series of intervening incremental or differential daily backups.

 Regardless of which method is used, at a minimum, two backup copies should be maintained: one to enable on-site recovery and a second copy for vaulting to a secure off-site facility.
-That way, if the data center were destroyed by a flood, fire or some other disaster, the off-site copies become the recovery resources for returning to business as usual.
+That way, if the data centre were destroyed by a flood, fire or some other disaster, the off-site copies become the recovery resources for returning to business as usual.

 Back It Up or Risk Losing It

 Don’t run the risk of losing your business data.
-The best defense against such a disaster is proper data protection.
+The best defence against such a disaster is proper data protection.
 By creating a backup system that includes archiving and backing up your business data regularly and properly, you’ll ensure that your business will be able to weather whatever storm it faces and carry on.
 Remember – you can never have too many data backups!

-If you have some concerns or need some assistance with your backup solution for small business, please give us a call today and we can help you from suffering a disaster at your small business.
+If you have some concerns or need some assistance with your backup solution for small businesses, please give us a call today and we can help you from suffering a disaster at your small business.